Monitor containers in the SolarWinds Platform

 - Apache Mesos

-The ability to monitor containers hosted on Linux nodes in the Orion Platform enables you to:
+The ability to monitor containers enables you to:

-- Display details about your container infrastructure, including hosts, host clusters, environment dependencies, and deployments.
+- Track details about your container infrastructure, including hosts, host clusters, environment dependencies, and deployments.

-- Track container, host, and other infrastructure metrics to help ensure and plan capacity.
+- Review metrics for containers, hosts, and other infrastructure elements to plan capacity.

 - Analyze container activity in the AppStack Environment.

-Container entities are also available in Performance Analysis (PerfStack) dashboards.
-For example, if you track TCP Port Monitor and Average Response Time metrics for an application on a server that hosts a containerized environment and you also have CPU utilization for different containers running throughout the history of the application's deployment, you can trace back to see what happened for containers running at different points in history.
+Container entities also appear in related Performance Analysis (PerfStack) dashboards.
+For example, if you monitor TCP Port Monitor and Average Response Time metrics for an application on a server that hosts a containerized environment and you also track CPU utilization for different containers running throughout the history of the application's deployment, you can examine historical data to see what happened for containers running at different points in time.

 - Adjust your environment to satisfy container monitoring requirements.

-- Add Linux host servers as managed Orion nodes.
+- Add Linux host servers as managed nodes.

 Note the following details about container monitoring:

-- No out-of-the-box alerts and reports currently exist for container monitoring, but you can use related conditions and events to create your own.
-For example, set up an alert to trigger email when a container restarts more than five times.
-See Use alerts to monitor your environment.
+- Predefined alerts and reports for containers are not currently available.
+Use related conditions and events to create your own alerts, instead.
+For example, add an alert to trigger email if a container restarts more than five times.

 Want to learn more about monitoring containers?
-Check out these videos:
+Check out these links:

-- SolarWinds Lab Bits: Monitoring Containers in SAM and Virtualization Manager (11:55)
+- SolarWinds Lab Bits: Monitoring Containers in SAM and VMAN (video)

-SolarWinds AppOptics works well with ephemeral (short lived) containers and hosts, and includes integrations with Docker, Kubernetes, and Mesos.
+SolarWinds AppOptics works well with short-lived, ephemeral containers and hosts, and includes integrations with Docker, Kubernetes, and Mesos.
 AppOptics APM agents install easily into containers, providing performance metrics for their containerized applications.
-Click here to learn more.